Alipay, China's leading third-party online payment solutionAlipay, China's leading third-party online payment solution

 Best practices to minimize chargebacks

 Defending against a chargeback not only proves to be a lengthy and costly process, but it also raises your dispute rate with the respective card network.
-Additionally, banks prioritize protecting their cardholders from having to pay for something they didn’t authorize or feel was misrepresented or damaged.
+Additionally, banks prioritize protecting their payers from having to pay for something they didn’t authorize or feel was misrepresented or damaged.

 Therefore, it is important to recognize that most chargebacks can be attributed to improper transaction-processing practices and can be prevented with appropriate training and attention to detail.
 To assist in minimizing chargebacks, we provide the following best practices: